AttilaVM/computer-linguistics/readme.md

-# Computational Linguistics course for PTE MIK
+# Computational Linguistics course

+If you have any question you can send me an email to

+attila.molnar[kukac]egroup.hu